 The list of questions was then complemented by five queries for statistical purposes, concerning such issues as: sex, age, position within CMMS PAS, duration and form of employment at CMMS PAS.
 Finally, the survey consisted of 45 questions, with no time limit to complete the questionnaire, however the period of gathering data has been limited to one week (5 working days).
 In order to make it accessible also for foreign employees of CMMS PAS, the survey has been prepared in two versions (English and Polish).

-To conduct the survey in the most efficient and seamless way, the Centre decided to use a free web based service - Survio (www.survio.com) - managed fully via internet.
+To conduct the survey in the most efficient and seamless way, the Centre decided to use a web based services - Survio (www.survio.com) - managed fully via internet.
 The provider of the questionnaire form enabled both gathering and simple summarising of the data.
-Moreover, the service ensured full anonymity for the survey respondents - technically, no IP logs were collected and only one person (Coordinator of the Working Group) had access to the Institute's profile at Survio.
-Thus, unless a certain person wanted to reveal its identity (in practice, no one), there was absolutely no method allowing the Centre to match particular answer with its author (there were also no complaints on this issue).

-Nevertheless, the final analysis has been done by the Working Group for HR Excellence (established by the decision of the CMMS PAS Director of 22nd January
+Nevertheless, the final analysis has been done by the

+Working Group for HR Excellence (established by the decision of the CMMS PAS Director of 22nd January 2016).
-2016).
 The idea was that the Working Group should represent possibly the widest range of stakeholders involved in the HR Excellence certification process, to ensure that all points of view on this matter are present at every stage of the HR Strategy implementation.
 The Working Group finally consists of the following members: